zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-creating-index.md

 }
 ```

-See the command `.Index(t => t.name, name: "My_Index")`.
-He is the one who will create the index when we apply the change to the database, but before creating the database, we must not forget the connection string of must be in app.config or web.config (in the case of web applications).
+See the command `.Index(t => t.Name, name: "My_Index")`.
+It is the one who will create the index when we apply the change to the database, but before creating the database, we must not forget that the connection string must be in app.config or web.config (in the case of web applications).
 Let's add the line with the connection:

 ```xml
 <connectionStrings>